Playwright on GitHub Actions: the automated testing setup your green CI is missing

 tldr: Most teams set up GitHub Actions, add unit tests, and call it "automated testing."
 Their CI is green.
 Their signup flow is broken on mobile.
-Here's how to build a pipeline that actually catches bugs, and what to do when maintaining it yourself stops making sense.
+Here's how to run Playwright on GitHub Actions for real E2E coverage, what breaks past 100 tests, and what to do when maintaining it yourself stops making sense.

 Your CI is green.
 Congratulations.